New York State Route 481: History

 The primary north–south roadway connecting Syracuse to Oswego via Fulton on the eastern bank of the Oswego River was originally designated as Route 34, an unsigned legislative route, by the New York State Legislature in 1908.
 When the first set of posted routes in New York were assigned in 1924, legislative Route 34 was designated as NY 20.
 NY 20 was redesignated as NY 57 in 1927 to avoid numerical duplication with the newly designated U.S. Route 20.
 The NY 57 corridor remained unchanged until the late 1950s when construction began on a new roadway to replace the existing two-lane, curvy routing of NY 57 between Fulton and Oswego.
 It was completed by 1960.

-In the mid-1960s, construction began on a limited-access highway linking Fulton to I-81 in North Syracuse.
+In the mid-1960s, construction began on an expressway linking Fulton to I-81 in North Syracuse.
 The under-construction highway, initially known as "Relocated Route 57", was designated as NY 481 on January 1, 1970.
 The NY 481 designation also extended north to NY 3 in Fulton by way of a short overlap with NY 57.
 The portion of the expressway between Fulton and NY 31 in Clay was opened to traffic in the early 1970s while the rest was completed c.
 1973.
 NY 481 was extended northward to its present terminus in downtown Oswego when the NY 57 designation was eliminated in May 1982.